top of page

 Philip Bennett

-Philip is the owner and Licensed Mortgage Broker at Bennett Capital Partners, Bus.
-NMLS# 2046828.
-He earned his degree in Accounting and Finance from Binghamton University and holds a Master's Degree in Finance from NOVA Southeastern University.
-With more than 20 years of experience, Philip has been a leader in the mortgage industry.
-He has personally originated over $2 billion in residential and commercial mortgages.
+Philip is the owner and Licensed Mortgage Broker at Bennett Capital Partners, LLC (NMLS #2046862).
+He earned a Bachelor’s degree in accounting and finance from Binghamton University and a Master's in finance from Nova Southeastern University.
+With more than two decades of industry leadership, Philip has successfully guided thousands of clients through complex mortgage transactions.

 Sources